aidanlah/CodeNection-2025/README.md

 ### 🧍‍♂️ Buddy Up System

 The `buddyUp.tsx` screen allows users to plan a safe walk by entering a starting location and destination.
 It supports:

-- Swapping locations
+-Starting location and destination input
-- Using current location
+-Swap and current location options
-- Triggering a journey with safety features like:
-  - Real-time location sharing
-  - Buddy tracking
-  - Hazard alerts
+-Safety features like real-time tracking, buddy sync, and hazard alerts

 This screen uses a reusable `LocationInput` component and integrates with future map or tracking logic.
 It’s designed for clarity, speed, and safety.

 #### 📋 Request Detail Screen

-This screen presents all relevant information about a buddy walk request and guides volunteers through the decision to accept or decline.
+Displays walk request info and volunteer decision flow.

 - Requester profile with rating and verification
 - Route, time, duration, and notes